RiyaPatil28/WeatherForecast/README.md

 ## Overview

 This is a Flask-based weather application that provides real-time weather information for cities worldwide.
-The app integrates with the Open-Meteo API (completely free, no API key required) to fetch current weather data and presents it through a stunning 3D glassmorphism interface with modern gradients and smooth animations.
+The app integrates with the Open-Meteo API to fetch current weather data and presents it through a stunning 3D glassmorphism interface with modern gradients and smooth animations.

 ## User Preferences